Article originally published at Linkedin on May 15th 2016.

 This organization ended up upstreaming features when they could, normally very late, because “they do not have time”, frequently assigning that task to young inexperienced developers or, even “better”, subcontracting it, which is “cheaper”.

-You can recognise that this organization has gone through the described process when attending to conferences given by any of its executives.
+You can recognize that this organization has gone through the described process when attending to conferences given by any of its executives.
 They cannot stop talking about how much they contribute to this and that community, about how awesome the community is, how important it is to be open and share…. they are referring all the time to communities/upstream as “us” and “them”.
 They think they got it, they really do.

 Most of them believe they are in the crest of the wave after going through this third transformation process.
 They are innovative, they has been able to reduce their time to market, they are gaining reputation within a variety of communities… They are not just Open Source consumers and producers any more.
 They are also contributors.
 Some of them even heavy and “successful” contributors.